HewlettPackard/ironic-oneview-cli/README.rst

 Usage
 =====

-If your *~/ironic-oneview-cli.conf* configuration file is in your home directory, the tool will automatically use this conf.
+If the user's *~/ironic-oneview-cli.conf* configuration file is in your home directory, the tool will automatically use this conf.
 In this case, to run ironic-oneview-cli, do::

     ironic-oneview <command>

-If you chose to place this file in a different location, you should pass it when starting the tool::
+If the user chose to place this file in a different location, you should pass it when starting the tool::

     ironic-oneview --config-file <path to your configuration file> <command>